d0tTino/GeneCoder/docs/usage.md

 ### Launching the Streamlit Dashboard

 The dashboard visualizes simulation output stored in a JSON file.
-Install the optional GUI extras and run:
+Install the `gui` group and run:

 ```bash
 poetry install --with gui --no-interaction